StreetSupport/gmhan/content/news-and-events/task-group-eoi.md

     we can achieve more through collaboration and partnership

-    To help more people play a part in this mission, the Network is setting up three Task Groups around the core purposes which will help us achieve it: Learn, Lobby and Deliver.
+    Earlier this year the Network set up three Task Groups around the core purposes which will help us to reduce homelessness: Learn, Lobby and Deliver.

-    Each Task Group will set it's own objectives under these themes, and **we'd like you to be a part,** either as a normal member or by leading the work as a Co-Chair.
+    The three task groups are beginning to establish their focus, but there is **still an opportunity to get involved**.

-    This is what the Task Groups will focus on:
+    The task groups will focus on:

     **Learning:** understand what is working effectively to address homelessness, through insight from people who have experienced it, good practice happening on the ground or research from around the UK and beyond.